On the Occasion of the 11th Asian Pharmaceutical Consortium Conference

 -

 A position paper on e-labeling initiatives in Asia will be developed in FY2022.
-The position paper will be written in 5 steps
+The position paper is a five-step process

-(1) Provide up-to-date package insert information electronically, (2) link barcodes, etc. to e-labeling on outer packaging to facilitate access to up-to-date package insert information via smartphone applications, etc. and make them easier to read, (3) eliminate the inclusion of paper-based package inserts in products, and (4) promote the use of structured information such as XML, etc. to facilitate the sharing of information on drug seeds.
-(4) Creation of a structured electronic accompanying document using XML, etc., (5) Incorporation of interoperability standards and eventual linkage and integration with electronic medical records, electronic prescriptions, etc., to be used as part of digital health.
+(1) Provide up-to-date package insert information electronically, (2) Link barcodes, etc. on outer packaging to e-labeling to facilitate access to up-to-date package insert information via smartphone applications, etc. and make it easier to read, (3) Eliminate paper-based package inserts for products, and (4) (4) Creation of a structured electronic accompanying document using XML, etc., (5) Incorporation of interoperability standards and eventual linkage and integration with electronic medical records, electronic prescriptions, etc., to be used as part of digital health.

-The creation of this system will focus on the following - A workshop will be held with the regulatory authorities on e-labeling to share the vision for implementation.
+The creation will focus on the following. - Hold workshops with regulatory authorities on e-labeling to share the vision for implementation.

-- A pilot study is planned in Japan on the use of e-labeling in a format compliant with the HL7FHIR standard.
+- A pilot study on the use of e-labeling in a format compliant with the HL7FHIR standard is planned in Japan.

-- An e-labeling survey will be conducted every year to check on the progress of e-labeling in the Asian region.
+- An e-labeling survey will be conducted every year to monitor the progress of e-labeling in the Asian region.

 Manufacturing, Quality Control and Supply (MQS)